allpro/form-manager/docs/Configuration.md

 This default can be overridden by individual fields by setting an option in the config  for that field.
 See `validateOn` examples below.

+## Default Configuration

 You can see the default configuration for FM in: `defaultFormConfig.js`.
-It includes many of the same default values and comments as shown below.
+It includes many of the same comments as shown below.

 ```javascript static
 const formConfig = {